Find the complete MLA Handbook in the library collections.

 Journal article - three or more authors:

-See the NCC Library & Learning Center's MLA Citation handout at the top of this page for more in-depth information and examples of MLA in-text citations and Works Cited list entries.
+See the NCC Library & Learning Center's MLA Citation handout at the top of this page for more in-depth information and examples of MLA in-text citations and examples of Works Cited list entries.